syedamahnoorasad/syedamahnoorasad.github.io/_projects/lums-marketplace.md

 ## My Role

+- Collaborated within a five-member team to align requirements, sprint goals, and testing feedback.
 - Co-authored the requirements specification, translating survey findings into use cases and acceptance criteria for the team.
 - Built core React + TypeScript interfaces including the filtered listing view, saved items page, and responsive layout tweaks.
 - Implemented and tested Express/MongoDB endpoints for listings, messaging, and moderation so buyer-seller flows stayed reliable.